Alison Donnell

 Alison Donnell is an academic, originally from the United Kingdom.
+As of 2024 she was Professor of Modern Literatures in English and Head of School of Humanities at the University of Bristol.

-She is Professor of Modern Literatures and Head of the School of Literature, Drama and Creative Writing at the University of East Anglia.
-She was previously Head of School of Literature and Languages at the University of Reading, where she also founded the research theme "Minority Identities: Rights and Representations".
-Her primary research field is anglophone postcolonial literature, and she has been published widely on Caribbean and Black British literature.
+Donnell was previously Professor of Modern Literatures and Head of the School of Literature, Drama and Creative Writing at the University of East Anglia.
+Before that, she was Head of School of Literature and Languages at the University of Reading, where she also founded the research theme "Minority Identities: Rights and Representations".

+Donnell's primary research field is anglophone postcolonial literature, and she has been published widely on Caribbean and Black British literature.
 Much of her academic work also focuses questions relating to gender and sexual identities and the intersections between feminism and postcolonialism.